NurgaliyevS/post-content/CONTRIBUTING.md

 ---

-Thank you for contributing to Reddit Scheduler!
+Thank you for contributing to Post Content!
 Your actions help make Reddit content management more efficient and effective.

 If you have any questions or need help, please feel free to ask in the issues section.